Mindfulness and beyond: a three-month training program. Learning and serving in conscious community.

 Doing service, then, we treat every action, task, and interaction as a practice in mindfulness, a meditation in action.
 We look to see what’s going on in each moment.
 We look with curiosity at why one task is more interesting to us than another.
 When something stirs up a reaction in us that we weren’t expecting, we see it, accept it, and begin to see the unconscious patterning, the preferences and habits that have been driving us.

 Immersed in a community of people doing the same, you’ll experience a sense of connection and honest communication that you may not have experienced before.
-This happens because compassion and the wish to free ourselves and others from suffering is our main motivation.
+This happens because our main motivations are compassion and the wish to free ourselves and others from suffering.

 What Karma Yoga isn’t

-We’d like to clarify a common misunderstanding that comes from the word “Yoga” itself, because of the mainstream use of the word from the practice of physical postures (Hatha Yoga).
-The word “yoga” derives from words meaning “unite” or “yolk.”
-Karma Yoga is not a form of Hatha Yoga, and to be clear, we do not teach any form of Hatha Yoga, though we absolutely recognize its value.
+We’d like to clarify a common misunderstanding that comes from the word “Yoga” itself.
+To be clear, we do not teach any form of Hatha Yoga, though we absolutely recognize its value.

-The Karma Yoga program, based on daily activities, is also not just a way for us to get our chores done – it really matters to us that people who come to the centre understand the nature of what we’re doing here, and engage with us.
+The Karma Yoga program, based on daily activities, is also more than just a way for us to get our chores done.
+It’s fundamental to the program that participants understand the nature of what we’re doing here, and engage with us openly.

 What a dramatic shift in my view of human beings since my service stay program at Clear Sky Centre.
 Others are not a threat!
 In fact, learning to live with each others has been the most powerful and transformative experience in my life.